Introduction

 Modifications to Existing Standards:

-- Updates to combustible metals processing requirements.
+- One key update includes changes to combustible metals processing requirements.

-- Revised DHA requirements for existing facilities.
+- Another important change is the revision of DHA requirements for existing facilities.

 Clarifications: